-The laws allow filers to keep most of the assets they need to continue with their daily lives without suffering undue hardship.
+The laws allow filers to keep most of the assets they need to live their daily lives without suffering undue hardship.
 Retirement accounts are preserved as well.
 So why do so many of us view a Calgary bankruptcy as the end of the line rather than as a new beginning?

 This is simply not true.
 You’ll find many credit repair experts who flatly state you can rebuild your credit rating after bankruptcy in anywhere from 18 to 24 months!
 How can that possibly be?